GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Is studying computer science the best way to prepare to be a programmer?
-No. the best way to prepare is to write programs, and to study great programs that other people have written.
+> ### I'm convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.
+It is so hard.
 >
-> ~ *Bill Gates*
+> ~ *Steve Jobs*

 ---
 ## 🏎 Quick Facts